the-dilo/micrometre-software-development-stack/README.md

 People interested in learning about Open Source Software and the collaborative community.
 Students wishing to learn about software creation with industry standard software.

-The QAPMaDS stack to provides a popular Linux distro (ubuntu) and the necessary tools to start experimenting with:
+The QAPMaDS stack to provides a popular Linux distro (Ubuntu) and the necessary tools to start experimenting with:
 BDD with Automation Testing Frameworks
-Perform automated tests upon the GUI and included web browsers using the following environment frameworks:
+Perform automated tests with the included web browsers using the following environment frameworks:
 Ruby - including Ruby-On-Rails and gems such as Testgen, Gherkin, cucumber etc.
 Python - web2py and DJANGO.
-JavaScript - including C-Sharp, NodeJS, Sikulix
+JavaScript - including C-Sharp and NodeJS.
-elenium and Watir Web Drivers are able to control the included Firefox and Chrome web browsers.
+Selenium and Watir Web Drivers are able to control the included Firefox and Chrome web browsers.

 Editors & IDE's
 Use the included Editors and IDE's to create and execute code written in the included development languages.